canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

    juju integrate mlflow-server:ingress istio-pilot:ingress
    juju integrate mlflow-server:dashboard-links kubeflow-dashboard:links

-Now you should see the MLflow tab in the left sidebar of your Kubeflow dashboard at:
+Now you should see the MLflow tab in the left-hand sidebar of your Kubeflow dashboard at:

 .. code-block:: bash